Indian Myna control program

 - Myna birds - NSW Government Department of Primary Industries

-- How do I deal with Indian Mynas? - NSW Government Office of Environment & Heritage
+- How do I deal with Indian Mynas? - NSW Department of Planning, Industry and Environment website

 - Common Myna - Birds in Backyards